openstack/nova-specs/specs/wallaby/approved/nova-support-webvnc-with-password-authentication.rst

 Upgrade impact
 --------------

 We should bump service object version and rpc version for the 'get_*_console' rpc call.
-Then only when the cluster fully upgrade to Ussuri release, the call can be success. otherwise return failure for the request.
+Then only when the cluster fully upgrade to Wallaby release, the call can be success. otherwise return ``HttpBadRequest 400`` for the request.

 Implementation
 ==============